hildaylchung/workout-logger-app/README.md

 Only following workout exercises are included for now: Barbell row, Bench press, Shoulder press, Deadlift, Squat and user will be able to choose them from a dropdown.

-No Api is called in this project and sample data are returned from get function in provider for the current implementation.
+No Api is called in this project and sample data are returned from getter function in provider for the current implementation.

 ## Project Composition
 Project itself consists of several directories, such as models, providers, screens, widgets and utils.